 At the bottom of VPaint, there is a timeline that allows you to control time, that looks like:

 Each small rectangle of the timeline corresponds to a frame.
-In the image above, the current frame is 6, as indicated in the top-left of the view.
+The current frame is indicated at the top-left of the view.
 You can pan the timeline with middle-button drag-and-drop, the same way that you can pan the view.

 To change the current frame, either click on a frame with your mouse, or use the arrow keys.
 The "begin" key brings you to the first frame (the number that you can change on the left of the timeline), and the "end" key brings you to the last frame (the number on the right of the timeline).